oscarsanchezdm/grc/readme.md

 ```
 which will simply read go.mod file and download the packages automatically.

-Once you have the required packages, it's time to compile using make
+Once you have the required packages, compile it using
 ```
 make
 ```